poojabanala4698/EMR-integration-with-Blue-Button/README.md

   An insurance office assistant would like to view the patient medical records to evaluate the patient's claim.
 ### Team relative size estimating activity:

-The time for the completion of each product backlog is estimated to be 2 weeks per user story.
+The time for the completion for product backlog is estimated to be 2 weeks per user story.